farhangamary/cpp-coding-challenges/README.md

 ## Requirements

 - CMake 3.8 or higher
+- gcc/g++ for linux
+- msvc(cl.exe) - the compiler for windows os.
+- vcpkg - for package management - for windows os.
 - googletest
-- Visual Studio (for Windows)
-- vcpkg (for package management - for windows)

 ## Setup